 The latest addition to Yas Island and the indoor entertainment scene is Seaworld.
 Separated into 8 ocean realms, Seaworld takes you on a journey from the poles to the tropics following their them of One Ocean.
 The experience includes up-close animal encounters, thrilling rides and a variety of live entertainment.

 To find out more about Seaworld and the adjacent Marine Research and Rescue Center, click here.

 Who says you can’t have snow in the desert?
 This brand-new theme park is one of the largest snow parks in the world, featuring 20 rides and attractions, including toboggan slopes, bumper tubes and the mesmerising crystal carousel – all in a very chilly 2° C.

 To find out more about Snow Abu Dhabi, click here.

 Dubai Parks & Resorts

 Although technically over the border in Dubai, the Dubai Parks & Resorts complex is still within an hour’s drive for most in Abu Dhabi.
-I’d include Motiongate as a day trip idea.
-The Dreamworks attractions are entirely inside in the air conditioning including Shrek, Madagascar, Kung Fu Panda, and Dragons.
+The Dreamworks attractions at Motiongate are entirely inside in the air conditioning, including the Shrek, Madagascar, Kung Fu Panda, and Dragon rides.